0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 # Make it go

 At this point you've now crafted everything you need to make the game happen.
-Follow along with [GDScript]() for setting up the nodes.
-But outside of that you've completed it.
-If you have any questions join us in the [discord]().
+Follow along with [GDScript](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/05.the_main_game_scene.html#) for setting up the nodes.
+Don't forget the [Finishing Up Sections](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/07.finishing-up.html) But outside of that you've completed it.

+# Next steps:

+Go check out the [Gdext Github](https://github.com/godot-rust/gdext).
+If you have any questions with Godot Rust (not this tutorial though :sweat_smile:) join us in the [discord](https://discord.com/invite/aKUCJ8rJsc).

-If you notice any errors or anything is confusing, go to the [github]() and make a change to this code to correct it.
-If you don't know how have the discord help you along.
-We'd love the help and welcome you to the the wonderful world of godot rust.
+If you notice any errors in this tutorial or anything is confusing, go to the [tutorial github](https://github.com/0awful/literate-dodge-the-creeps-rust) and make a change to this code to correct it.
+I love the help.
+And welcome you to the the wonderful world of godot rust.

 ###### file:../src/lib.rs
 ```rust